 Other ways which allow investors to access funds from tax-advantaged accounts, such as IRAs, prior to the age of 59 1/2 without a 10 percent penalty include:

-- Distributions to the extent the individual’s unreimbursed medical expenses exceed 7.5 percent of his adjusted gross income for tax years 2017 and 2018
+- Distributions to the extent the individual’s unreimbursed medical expenses exceed 7.5 percent of his adjusted gross income (AGI) for tax years 2017 and 2018, 10 percent of AGI for tax years after 2018.

 - Qualified higher education expenses of the taxpayer, spouse, child or grandchild